michaelthscott/Recluse/README.md

 # Recluse
-Exhibition at Galeria Nasoni, Porto, Portugal in 1991.
+Exhibition at Galeria Nasoni in Porto, Portugal in 1991.

 ![Galeria Atlantica](Recluse-catalogue.png)